-Migraine causes attacks (episodes) of headaches, often with feeling sick (nausea) or being sick (vomiting).
+Migraine causes attacks of headaches, often making you feel sick or causing you to be sick.
 Treatment options include avoiding possible triggers, painkillers, anti-inflammatory painkillers, anti-sickness medicines, and triptan medicines.
 A medicine to prevent migraine attacks is an option if the attacks are frequent or severe.

 Migraine is a condition that causes attacks (episodes) of headaches.
 Other symptoms such as feeling sick (nausea) or being sick (vomiting) are also common.
 Between migraine attacks, the symptoms go completely.